 If you were committing in a user story, check the affected file in the master branch and source branch.

-If you were promoting and/or deploying, check the affected file in the feature branch, promotion branch and target branch.
+If you were promoting and/or deploying, check the affected file in the feature branch, promotion branch and destination branch.

 How to avoid this issue in the future once all the branches have been fixed?